First published Feb 22, 2010

 1993-95- East-West Airways Also took off from here

 2003-09- Air Deccan (Kingfisher Red)

-In 1947 Belgaum was sole city with an airport.
-In 1986 the airports was privatized and then later given over to the Airports authority of India.
-Indian Airlines had regular service from here but in late 1980’s it got dis continued and in 1989 private players like Vayudoot started operations with the Belgaum – Mumbai and Belgaum- Bangalore services.
+In 1947 Belgaum was a sole city with an airport.
+In 1986 the airports were privatized and then later given over to the Airports Authority of India.
+Indian Airlines had regular service from here but in the late 1980’s it got discontinued and in 1989 private players like Vayudoot started operations with the Belgaum – Mumbai, and Belgaum- Bangalore services.

-1993-95 East west airlines flew from here and in 1994 NEPC also started operations.
+1993-95 East-west airlines flew from here and in 1994 NEPC also started operations.
 In 1997-98 Span Airways had its operations from here.
-IN 1998 Gujrat airways commenced its operations on Bangalore Belgaum Pune route but due to lack of traffic and technical reasons its stopped its operations.
+In 1998 Gujrat airways commenced its operations on Bangalore Belgaum Pune route but due to lack of traffic and technical reasons, it is stopped its operations.
 In 1999 air services from Sambra stopped completely.

-After 1999 till 2003 the airport was being utlised by politicians and the Air force for training with no commercial flights.
+After 1999 till 2003 the airport was being utilized by politicians and the Air force for training with no commercial flights.